dimgerasimou/dwm/README.md

 # dwm - dynamic window manager

 dwm is an extremely fast, small, and dynamic window manager for X.
+This is a heavily patched version with all the scripts i use for my configuration in daily use.

 ## Requirements

-In order to build dwm you need the Xlib header files. feh brightnessctl pamixer packages
+In order to build dwm you need the Xlib header files.
+This patched version as is, requires the following packages:
+- feh
+- brightnessctl
+- pamixer
+- ttf-joypixels

 ## Installation

-Edit config.mk to match your local setup (dwm is installed into the /usr/local namespace by default).

-Afterwards enter the following command to build and install dwm (if necessary as root):

-    make clean install
+This build can be installed normally as stock dwm, however there is an install script that helps with all the scripts installation and configuration of this build (use --help option).

 ## Patches

 - swallow
 - restartsig

 ## Running dwm

-Add the following line to your .xinitrc to start dwm using startx:

-    exec dwm

-In order to connect dwm to a specific display, make sure that the DISPLAY environment variable is set correctly, e.g.:

-    DISPLAY=foo.bar:1 exec dwm

-(This will start dwm on display :1 of the host foo.bar.)

-In order to display status info in the bar, you can do something like this in your .xinitrc:

-    while xsetroot -name "`date` `uptime | sed 's/.*,//'`" do
-    	sleep 1
-    done &
-    exec dwm
+By using the install script running dwm can be done automaticly through the login manager.
+If not using one, it can be executed by adding `exec dwm` in the .xinitrc file.

+For a statusbar any can be installed but you can use [my version](https://github.com/dimgerasimou/dwm-asyncblocks 'dwm-asyncblocks') of dwmblocks.

 ## Configuration

 The configuration of dwm is done by creating a custom config.h and (re)compiling the source code.